erykjj/jwlmanager/res/HELP.md

 #####
 ### Sort
 ######
 When a specific tag is selected in the JW Library app's "Personal Study" (Notes and Tags) section, the displayed notes can be arranged manually.
-This function restores all notes to their "natural" order (based on `NoteId`, which basically corresponds to creation time - from oldest to most recent).
+This function restores all notes to their "natural" order (based on `NoteId`).